open-and-sustainable/prismaid/docs/help-development.md

 prismAId leverages the [`alembica`](https://github.com/open-and-sustainable/alembica) pure Go package to manage interactions with Large Language Models.
 This foundation allows us to concentrate on developing robust protocol-based information extraction tools while `alembica` handles the standardized communication with various LLMs through consistent JSON data schemas, ensuring reliability and interoperability across different AI services.

 ### Toolkit Architecture
-The prismAId toolkit is structured as a set of modular tools (Download, Convert, Review) that can be used together or independently:
+The prismAId toolkit is structured as a set of modular tools (Screening, Download, Convert, Review) that can be used together or independently:

 - **Go Module**: Core logic and API access for all tools are implemented in Go.
 - **Cross-Language Support**: Each tool is accessible through: